Table of Contents

 What Patients Feel

-Patients don’t see the checklist, but they feel its effect:
+Patients usually don’t see the checklist, but they feel its effect:

 - Shorter hospital stays